MaxiDonkey/DelphiStabilityAI/README.md

 # New features announced

-**Stability AI** has announced two upcoming features:
+**Stability.ai** has announced two upcoming features:
 - Language generation with its models: `Stable LLM 12B` and `Stable LLM 1.6B`.
 - `Audio Stable 2.0`.
-You can contact Stability AI to test this model by [sending a message](https://stability.ai/contact).
+You can contact Stability.ai to test this model by [sending a message](https://stability.ai/contact).

 <br/>